 Both algorithms discussed above terminate as soon as no transformation (join and move, resp.) leads to a partition with strictly lower objective value.
-This can be sub-optimal in case transformations that increase the objective value at one point in the recursion can lead to transformations that decrease the objective value at later points in the recursion and the decrease overcompensates the increase.
-A generalization of greedy local search introduced by Kernighan and Lin (1970) can escape such sub-optimal fixed points.
-It is applied to greedy moving below.
+This can be suboptimal in case transformations that increase the objective value at one point in the recursion can lead to transformations that decrease the objective value at later points in the recursion and the decrease overcompensates the increase.
+One technique introduced by Kernighan and Lin (1970) for generalizing greedy algorithms with the goal of escaping such sub-optimal fixed points is applied below to greedy moving.